aut0nate/Git-Commands/Readme.md

 # Hard reset (moves HEAD and makes the index and working directory exactly match the reset commit)
 git reset --hard HEAD~n

+# Create a new commit that undoes the changes from a specific commit
+git revert <commithash>

+# Revert the most recent commit by creating a new commit that undoes its changes
+git revert HEAD

+# Revert a commit without automatically creating a commit (allows you to edit the revert message)
+git revert --no-commit <commit-hash>

+# Rebase the current branch on top of the specified branch
+git rebase <branch>

+# Start an interactive rebase for the last n commits
+git rebase -i HEAD~n

+# Rebase your feature branch onto the tip of the master branch
+git fetch origin
+git rebase origin/master
 ```

 [⬆ ʀᴇᴛᴜʀɴ ᴛᴏ ᴄᴏɴᴛᴇɴᴛꜱ](#contents)